animorphcoop/shared-futures-space/README.md

 npm run build
 ```

-It will build the assets into `sfs/static/build`.
+It will build the assets into `sfs/vite-build`.

 Inside the build directory it'll put:
 - `manifest.json` used to connect ts paths to build js files
 - all the build `.js` files with their full path (+ a file hash)

 In production `vite_asset <path>` will use `manifest.json` to lookup the path to the built `.js` file.

+This directory is registered as a django static dir, so when collectstatic is run, it will include those resources.

 The built files will be served as normal django static assets.